JelteF/derive_more/impl/doc/not.md

 # What `#[derive(Not)]` generates

-The derived `Not` implementation simply negates all of the fields of a struct and returns that as a new instance of the struct.
+The derived `Not` implementation simply negates all the fields of a struct and returns that as a new instance of the struct.
 For enums all fields of the active variant of the enum are negated and a new instance of the same variant with these negated fields is returned.